 Ms. Rosendin has expertise and experience across various industries, including electronics (microprocessors, computers, and mobile devices), the life sciences (medical devices, pharmaceuticals, and medical testing), telecommunications, financial services, entertainment, e-commerce, retail, and sports.

-Examples of Ms. Rosendin’s work include the following projects:
+A few examples of Ms. Rosendin’s work include the following projects:

-Ms. Rosendin earned her M.A. in Development Economics from the University of California, San Diego, and her B.A. in International Relations from the University of California, Berkeley.
+Ms. Rosendin earned her M.A. degree in Development Economics from the University of California, San Diego, and her B.A. in International Relations from the University of California, Berkeley.